dezashibi-c-projects/b-calculator/README.md

   - `obj` for object files
   - `build` for executables and build artifact
   - as always I've used `.exe` only for making the `Makefile` work easier on windows too.

+## Implementation Phases

+### Phase 1

+I would like to implement this program using command pattern, by first looking at the problem I could see the repetitive form of command, `+ 1 2 3` is same as `f file.clc` as the first token is the command and the rest is argument(s).

+Each command must be a structure with the following members, I would call it `Command` type:

+- `char[]` for command name or `command` for short
+- `char[]` for command help or `help` for short
+- `invoke` which is a function pointer to the definition of a function accepting `int argc, char* argv[]` and returning `int`

+I would also define all the commands in a `static` commands array that holds a couple of `Command`s.